open-policy-agent/opa/docs/docs/kafka-authorization.md

 ```

 Next, update the `topic_metadata` data structure in the same file to indicate
-that the `click-stream` topic has a high fanout.
+that the `click-stream` topic has a high fan-out.

 ```rego
 topic_metadata := {